apache/directory-fortress-realm/REALM-CONTEXT-SETUP.md

 3. Restart tomcat server instance for changes to take effect.

 -------------------------------------------------------------------------------
 ## SECTION 3.
-Enable Tomcat Realm for Web context
+Enable Fortress Realm for Web context

 1. Add a context.xml file to the META-INF folder of target web app.